 (left) Mecidiye Pavilion; (right) view over the entrance to the Bosporus

 Its terrace commands a striking view over the entrance to the Bosporus (left Europe - right Asia).
 A few years later the Sultan set his residence in Dolmabahce Palace.
-At this point Yeni Sarayi (new palace) became meaningless and it was replaced by Topkapi Sarayi, named after the demolished sea gate (Topkapi).
+At this point Yeni Sarayi (new palace) the name by which the complesx of buildings was known became meaningless and it was replaced by Topkapi Sarayi, after the demolished sea gate.

 The tiles used in the decoration of many pavilions of Topkapi Sarayi were often taken from prior buildings; so it is possible to see a wall decorated with tiles which belong to different periods; there are some fine examples of cuerda seca and Armenian boles (both XVIth century tiles) placed on buildings of the XVIIIth century.
 Overall the prevailing colour is a dark blue which in French is called turquin and in Italian turchino.